What Is TMS Therapy?

 Bilateral TMS stimulates both sides of the brain, either one after the other or at the same time.
 It’s often used for conditions that affect mood and cognition on a broader scale, such as bipolar depression or severe, treatment-resistant depression.
 It may help when single-sided approaches fall short.

-Yes, Treatment Is Covered By Insurance
+Yes, TMS Is Covered By Insurance

 Verify Your Insurance